BrianHanke/lentil-bhgc/README.md

 I started this repo to host Windows builds of Lentil for Arnold SDK 7.2.2.0+.

-I've also created a new commercial version of Lentil-BHGC with tons of added value:
+I also created a new commercial version of Lentil-BHGC with tons of added value:

 - Perpetual license with lifetime upgrades
 - Windows, Linux and MacOS builds